utopia90/group8-githubproject/README_API.md

 ![Code Queens Cocktail Bar - Client Side Flow Demo 3](https://github.com/AmyLouiseSnelling/CFGdatacourse/blob/main/client_side_demo3_V2.gif)

-🚀 Running the Code
+<h2>🚀 Running the Code</h2><br>

-Make sure Python 3.11.3 is installed.
+1. Ensure you have Python 3.11.3 installed.
-Set up a virtual environment:
-Copy code
-python -m venv myenv
+2. Create a virtual environment for your project. python -m venv myenv
-Activate the virtual environment:
+3. Activate the virtual environment.
+- On Windows:
-Windows: myenv\Scripts\activate
+myenv\Scripts\activate
-macOS and Linux: source myenv/bin/activate
+- On macOS and Linux:
-Install necessary Python packages:
-Copy code
+source myenv/bin/activate
-pip install -r requirements.txt
+4. Install required Python packages using pip. pip install -r requirements.txt
+### Run the Code
-Navigate to the project directory and, if needed, modify the configuration file.
+1. Navigate to the project directory.
+2. Edit the configuration file if necessary.
-Launch the Flask application:
+3. Start the Flask web application.
-Copy code
-python app.py
+4. Copy code: python app.py

 Now, immerse yourself in the Code Queens Cocktail Bar's web interface, catered for both bartenders and clients, allowing interaction with the cocktail menu, creation of new recipes, and enjoyment of delightful concoctions.

 <h2 align="center"> Cheers to a spectacular cocktail journey with the Code Queens Cocktail Bar! 🍹🍸</h2>